-Following the start of the grant period, BSCC staff will conduct a mandatory, one-day virtual Grantee Orientation on March 10, 2023.
+Following the start of the grant period, BSCC staff will conduct a mandatory, one-day virtual Grantee Orientation on March 11, 2024.
 New grantees and previously funded grantees are required to attend.
 The purpose of this mandatory session is to review the program requirements, invoicing and budget modification processes, data collection and reporting requirements, as well as other grant management and monitoring activities.
 Typically, the Project Director, Financial Officer, Day-to-Day Contact, and service providers attend.
+Additional details will be provided at a later date.

-New and existing grantees are also required to attend the one-day, virtual Data and Evaluation Orientation.
-Additional details with be provided no later than March 2023.
+New grantees are also required to attend a one-day, virtual Data and Evaluation Orientation, date TBD.